vintran93/austin_trails/README.md

 # AustinTrails

-Checkout the top hiking trails in Austin, Texas!
+Check out the top hiking trails in Austin, Texas!

 TODO: Delete this and the text above, and describe your gem